jimkang/ngram-seance/README.md

 ngram-seance
 ==================

-Holds seances to communicate with the realm of Google N-grams
+Holds seances to communicate with the realm of Google N-grams.

 Installation
 ------------